 Hey everyone!
-Here are all my favorite things on Tybee Island that I think you might like too!
-I’ve attached an itinerary and a great vacation home to stay in while you are there.
-Zac and I stayed in this rental with friends over spring break and loved it!
+I made a tour guide filled with all my favorite things on Tybee Island that I think you will love too!
+I’ve created an itinerary and even found a great vacation home to stay in while you are there.
+Zac and I stayed in this rental, in exchange for a review, photos, and a virtual tour, with friends over spring break and loved it!

 Hey everyone!
 I am doing some market research and am launching a giveaway to say THANK YOU for participating!
 The random winner will receive a $50 gift card from Hotels.com to use on the destination of your choice!